Chapter 1 : Explosions and Light

 Dorcas eyes finally closed, as years of innocence, love, happiness, worry, sadness, unadulterated life slipped away.
 There was nothing left.

-But she would be remembered, not the one who treaded lightly, but the one who stomped soundly and solidly, the one who beat Lord Voldemort by doing something that he couldn’t do for her; dying on her own terms.
+But she would be remembered, not the one who trod lightly, but the one who stomped soundly and solidly, the one who beat Lord Voldemort by doing something that he couldn’t do for her; dying on her own terms.

 Victory had never tasted sweeter.